Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 \subsubsection{Nuclear reactors and fission product sources}

 One of the traditional methods for the production of neutron-rich nuclei is the extraction and separation of neutron-rich fission products from high flux nuclear reactors.
-Pioneering work has been done at the TRISTAN separator \cite{TristanI, TristanII} at the Ames Laboratory Research Reactor in Iowa.
-The TRISTAN separator was moved in the mid 1970's to the 60 MW High Flux Beam Reactor (HFBR) at Brookhaven National Laboratory \cite{Crease2000}.
+Pioneering work has been done at the TRISTAN separator \cite{TristanI, TristanII} at the Ames Laboratory Research Reactor in Iowa which was moved in the mid 1970's to the 60~MW High Flux Beam Reactor (HFBR) at Brookhaven National Laboratory \cite{Crease2000}.
 The fission products were ionized, extracted from a $^{235}$U target placed in an ion source located in a beam line close to the reactor core, and separated.
-A similar separator was installed at the at the High Flux Reactor of the Institute Laue Langevin (ILL) in Grenoble, France, where the LOHENGRIN fission fragment separator is used to extract and analyze fission products to order to study their decay properties \cite{Lohengrin}.
-This facility was complemented by the installation of thermoionization separators, OSTIS I \& II, at the ILL\@.
+A similar separator was installed at the High Flux Reactor of the Institute Laue Langevin (ILL) in Grenoble, where the LOHENGRIN fission fragment separator is used to extract and analyze fission products in order to study their decay properties \cite{Lohengrin}.
+This facility was complemented by the installation of thermoionization separators, OSTIS I \& II\@.
 The OSTIS separator concept \cite{OstisI, OstisII} was based on the use of an external neutron guide line bombarding an external $^{235}$U source.
 This approach allowed the measurement of shorter-lived fission products since it reduced the transport times to the ion-source.
-Studies of neutron-rich nuclei were also performed at smaller reactors as long as separators were available to select the desired fission product.
-Measurements of masses, decay half-lives, $\beta$-delayed neutron emission probabilities, and $\gamma$-ray decay properties were performed with the best techniques available utilizing moving tape systems.
+Studies of neutron-rich nuclei were also performed at smaller reactors, even at the Californium fission source (CARIBU)~\citep{Pardo.Savard.Janssens:2016} at Argonne National Laboratory, as long as separators were available to select the desired fission product.
+Measurements of masses, decay half-lives, $\beta$-delayed neutron emission probabilities, and $\gamma$-ray decay properties were performed with the best techniques available, utilizing moving tape systems.
 The measurement of neutron-rich isotopes reached close to some of the r-process trajectories, in particular for the alkali isotopes.
-The measurements on the neutron-rich Rubidium isotopes made at that time \cite{Leist} are only rivaled now some twenty-five years later.
+The measurements on the neutron-rich Rubidium isotopes made at that time~\citep{Kratz:1984} are only rivaled now some thirty years later~\citep{Lorusso.Nishimura.ea:2015}.
 The main handicaps, for reaching the r-process path and mapping the very neutron-rich nuclei, were the fission product distribution and long extraction times for the fission products.
-All of these measurements had limitations that were overcome with the new advances and technical developments in detectors, including new neutron detection technologies based on $^6$Li-glass, $^3$He tubes, and $^{3}$He spectrometer systems \cite{Ohm,Yeh.Clark.ea:1983}.
-Fission studies with traditional approaches limited the access to the very short-lived nuclei along the r-process path, but the development of new and more sensitive detection systems such as traps or laser ionization, used in conjunction with spallation or spontaneous fission sources or with the use of storage rings at fragmentation facilities, has revolutionized the studies of neutron-rich r-process nuclei.
+All of these measurements had limitations that were overcome with advances and technical developments in detectors, including neutron detection technologies based on $^6$Li-glass, $^3$He tubes, and $^{3}$He spectrometer systems \cite{Ohm,Yeh.Clark.ea:1983}.